-Keeping your employees happy will benefit your business in two ways.
-First, it helps breeds a positive internal company culture.
+When looking to repair your online reputation, keeping your employees happy will benefit your business in two ways.
+First, it helps breed a positive internal company culture.
 Secondly, it helps improve public opinion about your brand.

 Happy employees will speak highly of the company, both during their employment and long after.

-And don’t forget that your employees are at the forefront of the customer service experience.
+And don’t forget that your employees are at the forefront of the client service experience.
 When they feel invested in their jobs, they’re more likely to provide impeccable service, boosting your reputation.